diegocomfort/2048/README.md

     ```

 ## TODO
+- Force colors to be the correct ones, not user/terminal defined
 - Show Win & Lose screen
 - Usage section & page in-game
 - Command-line args for --help, etc.?